Friday, 15 June 2012

 What Constitutes "Importance"?

 Google takes a rather theoretical approach to what "important" means online.
-The PageRank algorithm considers the question "How likely is it that someone, browsing the web and clicking links at random, will come to this page?"
-Conversely, Alexa is more focused on what real people are actually doing.
+The original, published PageRank algorithm considers the question "How likely is it that someone, browsing the web and clicking links at random, will come to this page?"
+Later Google algorithms have started to take into account the relevance of the pages linking in to a site, so if you have a recipe post, then posts from other food pages will be more highly valued; this dilutes the importance of the 'pure' PageRank metric, but the principle is the same, just with a few added metrics.
+Conversely, Alexa is more focused on what real people are actually doing, in real time.
 Although this is a limitation (because they can only see a small subset of the data), it's arguable that whether people actually visit is likely to better reflect a site's importance.

 Both sites care about inbound links (i.e. links from other sites to yours).
 Google measures the number of inbound links to your site by spidering the internet, looking at each page to see where it links to.
 Alexa's measure of inbound links, like its traffic measure, is derived from users who have the toolbar installed - so an inbound link is only counted by Alexa when someone actually follows that link (while using the Alexa bar).
 Alexa displays the number of inbound links as part of its site information, but this doesn't affect your Alexa Traffic Rank, whereas for PageRank the number (and quality) of inbound links is a central factor in the ranking.